 - Last Resort in Case of Liquidation: Common equity is known as going concern capital.
 It absorbs losses when the bank has positive equity. (going concern) Tier 2 capital is gone concern capital.
 When the bank has negative capital and is no longer going concern, it helps to absorb losses.
 Depositors are ranked above Tier2 capital as long as Tier2 capital is positive, depositors should be paid in full.

 Tier II items are qualified as regulatory capital as it helps the firm can carry out its day on daily business activities.
-However, the firm has to meet its obligation of dividend, interest and principal repayment failure to which may result in default.
+However, the firm has to meet its obligation of dividendDividendDividend is that portion of profit which is distributed to the shareholders of the company as the reward for their investment in the company and its distribution amount is decided by the board of the company and thereafter approved by the shareholders of the company., interest and principal repayment failure to which may result in default.